MARKET SNAPSHOT: Stock Market Hits New Round Of Records As Tech Shares Rebound

 Read: Did you buy a tech ETF to cash in on Amazon?
 Here's some bad news (http://www.marketwatch.com/story/did-you-buy-a-tech-etf-to-cash-in-on-amazon-heres-some-bad-news-2017-06-16)

 Investors are likely to keep tech stocks in focus this week (http://www.marketwatch.com/story/tech-selloff-remains-a-concern-after-fed-hike-tepid-economic-growth-2017-06-17), amid concerns the sector could start to drag down the broader market (http://www.marketwatch.com/story/tech-selloff-remains-a-concern-after-fed-hike-tepid-economic-growth-2017-06-17), given the Federal Reserve has indicated it will tighten policy and economic data has failed to inspire.
-That major indexes are trading near records at a time when data has painted a mixed picture of the economy has some wondering whether the market's valuations are justified.
+That major indexes are trading near records at a time when data has painted a mixed picture of the economy.

 "We are deeply concerned about the market's valuation," said Phil Davis, chief executive officer at PSW Investments, who said he was viewing the 5,600 on the Nasdaq as a key level, one that is about 2.3% below its Friday closing price.
 "If we fail to hold 5,600, then you will begin to see panic setting in as fund managers are forced to consider the reality of their overvalued holdings."